dmansell03/Digital-Narratives-Interpretation-Curation-in-Visual-Media-Syllabus/Digital-Narratives-Interpretation-Curation-in-Visual-Media.md

 4. Creativity: I will use my talents to enrich the human experience.
 5. Excellence: I will strive toward the highest standards of performance in any endeavor I undertake.

-Students should review and familiarize themselves with Academic Misconduct section in [UCF’s Rules of Conduct](https://scai.sdes.ucf.edu/student-rules-of-conduct/).
+Students should review and familiarize themselves with the Academic Misconduct section in [UCF’s Rules of Conduct](https://scai.sdes.ucf.edu/student-rules-of-conduct/).

 ###  Plagiarism